TuckerTucker/tkr_indexify_local/tkr_env/readme.md

     source tkr_env.sh
     ```

+    or move this outside of tkr_env folder (into your project folder)
+    start_env.MoveThisUpOneDirectory
+    and remove the .MoveThisUpOneDirectory

+    ```bash
+    source start_env
+    ```

 1. First it checks if the environment exists.
-No environment? - Creates and activates the environtment then installs all packages in 'requirements' (listed below).
+env true: Creates and activates the environtment then installs all packages in 'env_requirements' (listed below).
-Environment? - Activates the environment.
+env false: Activates the environment.

 ### Change Environment Nmme
 Set the `env_name` variable in `tkr_env.sh` to customize the name of the virtual environment before it's created.